mofo7777/H264Dxva2Decoder/README.md

 ## Program

 This program parses mp4 file (avcc/avc1 format only), then parses NAL Unit, decodes slices using IDirectXVideoDecoder, then display pictures using IDirectXVideoProcessor.
-This program just uses Microsoft Windows SDK for Windows 7, visual studio community 2017, Mediafoundation API and C++.
+This program just uses Microsoft Windows SDK for Windows 7, visual studio community 2017, Mediafoundation API and C++ (optional Directx SDK (june 2010)).
 You need at minimum Windows Seven, and a GPU able to fully hardware decode h264 video format.
 This program does not implement all h264 features, see limitations below.

 ## Windows OS executable